gicentre/elm-vega/README.md

 _Declarative visualization for Elm_

-This library allows you to create Vega and Vega-Lite specifications in Elm providing a pure functional interface for declarative visualization.
+These packages allow you to create Vega and Vega-Lite specifications in Elm providing a pure functional interface for declarative visualization.

-The library does not generate graphical output directly, but instead it allows you to create a JSON _specification_ that can be sent to the Vega and Vega-Lite runtime to create the output.
+They do not generate graphical output directly, but instead allow you to create JSON _specifications_ that can be sent to the Vega and Vega-Lite runtime to create the output.
-This is therefore a 'pure' Elm package without any external non-Elm dependencies.
+They are therefore 'pure' Elm packages without any external non-Elm dependencies.

-## Example
+## Elm-vegaLite Example

 A simple scatterplot encoding engine power and efficiency as x- and y-position and country of origin with colour: